thofma/Hecke.jl/docs/src/sparse/intro.md

 In constrast to sparse rows, sparse matrices have a fixed number of rows and columns, that is, they represent elements of the matrices space $\mathrm{Mat}_{n\times m}(R)$.
 Internally, sparse matrices are implemented as an array of sparse rows.
-As a consequence, Unlike their dense counterparts, sparse matrices have a mutable number of rows and it is very performant to add additional rows.
+As a consequence, unlike their dense counterparts, sparse matrices have a mutable number of rows and it is very performant to add additional rows.

 ### Construction
 ```@docs